Leelu55/Articulus/README.md

 - [ ] nextWord is too fast if correct
 - [ ] speed up LessonState Indicator Animation
-- [ ] animate Selectorbuttons onChosenArticle
+- [x] Fix animate SelectorButtons onChosenArticle
 - [ ] ripple on Selector buttons borderRadius not correct (sharp instead of rounded edges)
 - [ ] check Unique Words before pushing to model
 - [ ] year LineChart no data displayed
-- on Samsung A Galaxy Tab Android 9 TTS and STT don't work
+- [ ] on Samsung A Galaxy Tab Android 9 TTS and STT don't work initially because the Google Speech engine is not used by default -> implement at least an explanation how to enable it
+- [x] (DONE with preventing selector button animations triggering processAnswer to run twice) When GrammarHints are shown, LessonState should not change as long as HintModal is visible or the app continues with next word.
+Also errors are countet twice, the number of played words is too high in the end also the number of errors

 ### Content Creation